Posted on: 6th April 2018

 The two rates of CGT for 2018/19 applicable to chargeable gains arising from day trading are 10% and 20%.
 For further information about how to calculate your CGT liability, please download the CGT rates supplementary factsheet.

 Relief for capital losses are first given against gains made in the same tax year.
 This means that losses are set off against gains made in that tax year, even if this means that some or all of the annual exemption is wasted.
 Any losses not used are then carried forward for offset against gains of subsequent years.

 In subsequent years, capital losses brought forward from earlier years can be offset against gains of that tax year.
 Only enough of the carried forward losses needed to reduce the net gains to the annual exemption for that tax year will be used for offset.
 Any unused losses will be carried forward to future years.

 Filing a tax return

-If the day trader does not usually prepare a tax return or has not received a notice to complete a tax return, then the day trader must notify HMRC before 5 October after the end of the year that he/she is chargeable to CGT.
+If the day trader does not usually prepare a tax return or has not received a notice to complete a tax return, then the day trader must notify HMRC before 5 October after the end of the year in which the gains or losses arose.
 Please refer to the HMRC website below for details of how to report and pay CGT: